SanjiKakashi/NinjaApp/README.md

 - Open this project folder with Terminal/CMD and run `flutter packages get`

 - Run `flutter run` to build and run the debug app on your emulator/phone

-## Getting Started

-This is the first project i had done in the flutter.

-Its just a simple, app with Tween animation and loading images from the asset.That's all.

-Happy coding